LCSB-BioCore/COBREXA.jl/docs/src/howToContribute.md

 ```

 !!! warning "Warning"
     If you do not  `activate` the environment before using any of the
     dependencies, you will see a red error messages prompting you to install the
-  dependency explicity.
+    dependency explicitly.